Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Reminds me of Zacapa 23 - a great rum all around and well worth the $90 price tag.

-Nose was sour, rather would not know how they did it, and the taste was oak wood and nothing else.
+Nose was sour, probably result of mass production in casks of suspicious quality, the taste was overwhelmingly oak wood and nothing else.

 This is the best in the Facundo line.
 It takes the Eximo's fruity and spicy flavors and adds a layer of tropical vanilla and coconut flavors.